 Prayer to the Four Directions

-2020 work of art on a very large premium buffalo hide that has been prepared especially for painting and hand-selected by the artist.
+2020 work of art on a very large bright white premium buffalo hide that has been prepared especially for painting and hand-selected by the artist.

 ~ Buffalo Robe: Prayer to the Four Directions ~

 Original contemporary Native American art by Evans Flammond Sr.